local-motion/product/way_of_working.md

     - Use english in chat rooms
     - Use `:thumbsup:` or `:checkmark:` for important messages to indicate you've read the message.
 Use `Add reaction` instead of a new message so it doesn't trigger a new notification.
+    - Use `/polly` in Slack to ask for opinions
 1. During video conference:
     - Mute your microphone when not talking.
     - Turn on camera